 English Language Study

 A few unique projects were conducted to engage students with the use of English.
 For the first project mentioned, students wrote poems (mostly haiku) in English, put together a poetry anthology, and hosted a poetry reading event at their high school with the help of their ALT.
 The second project brought together athletes to watch American sports movies, which also happened to spur a great conversation about race relations in America and Japan.
-JETs were also able to bring their experiences doing improv and participating in circle time as a child to help their community use English in new ways.
-Another project had international members of the community helping to prepare students to study abroad by role playing different situations in English and discussing cultural differences.
+For the the next two projects, JETs were able to bring their experience doing improv and participating in circle time to help their community use English in new ways.
+Another project had international members of the community preparing students to study abroad by role playing different situations in English and discussing cultural differences.
 Lastly, an ongoing project had students write podcast of their experiences living in Japan to share with the world.
 These podcasts ranged from the informative (riding a train in Japan) to the very personal (one student’s experiences in the 2011 earthquake).
 Students plan to continue creating these podcasts as the school year goes on!
 Please check out all of the projects below: